 And certainly not our fellow black compatriots.
 That’s like asking the partner upon whom you visit the dysfunctional nonsense you learnt by watching your parents troubled marriage to fix your messed up view of what love is.

 We are already seeing evidence of this shifting: racist behaviour once sanctioned and rewarded by structural forces are less profitable than once they were.
-Culpability where it is appropriate is important in this regard: that Momberg, Sparrow, Catzavelos are being held to account explicitly for overtly and deliberately racist acts is akin to holding a husband who beats his wife accountable, even though he watched his father beat his mother.
-But it also requires a shift in the courts, a structural shift which is the product of hard lobbying and activism… when once it was not illegal to beat your wife, now it is.
+Culpability where it is appropriate is important in this regard: that Momberg, Sparrow, Catzavelos are being held to account explicitly for overtly and deliberately racist acts matters.
+It is akin to holding a husband who beats his wife accountable, even though he watched his father beat his mother.
+The pursuit of justice when people are culpable requires a shift in the courts, a structural shift which is the product of hard lobbying and activism… when once it was not illegal to beat your wife, now it is.
 Where once being racist was allowed by law, now it is, quite rightly, not.
 However, structural shifts aside, the point about the individuals concerned remains: childhood trauma and dysfunction is no excuse for being shitty.

 But neither is childhood dysfunction a guilty verdict on its own.